MatthijsKamstra/haxejs/haxe/about.md

 Then Nicolas stopped working on MTASC and focused on Haxe.
 He lost me there, I was to junior-dev to understand what he was doing, and at the time nobody around me was interested in it.

 Somewhere it must have grabbed my attention again!
-And I using it (for hobby projects) for x years (probably less then 10 years, but more then 5 years)
+And I using it (for hobby projects) for x years (probably less than 10 years, but more than 5 years)

 From a ActionScript background it's not difficult at all to work with Haxe.
 And I guess the same is for JavaScript developers.